ZFrankJ/neo-neuron/README.md

 # Neo Neuron: a new parameter-efficient recurrent cell

 This repo is for demonstrating a new recurrent neuron founded by me.

+## This repo is currently still in progress, please wait for training completed and results handled.